ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

        changed
-        | True if the state was changed, otherwise False.
+        | True if the state was changed, otherwise False

         | **returned**: always
         | **type**: bool